kubernetes/website/content/en/docs/tasks/tools/included/optional-kubectl-configs-pwsh.md

 ---
-title: "powershell auto-completion"
+title: "PowerShell auto-completion"
 description: "Some optional configuration for powershell auto-completion."
 headless: true
 ---

-The kubectl completion script for powershell can be generated with the command `kubectl completion powershell`.
+The kubectl completion script for PowerShell can be generated with the command `kubectl completion powershell`.

 To do so in all your shell sessions, add the following line to your `$PROFILE` file: